Antimortine/codex-ai/docs/design_principles.md

     *   `.env` files and `app/core/config.py` (using Pydantic `BaseSettings`) manage settings and secrets, separating configuration from code.

 9.  **Clear Data Contracts (Pydantic):**
     *   Models define API request/response structures, providing validation and documentation.
-Includes models for AI requests/responses (`AIQueryRequest`, `AISceneGenerationRequest`, `AIRephraseRequest`, etc.).
+Includes models for AI requests/responses (`AIQueryRequest`, `AISceneGenerationRequest`, `AIRephraseRequest`, `AIChapterSplitRequest`, etc.).

 10. **Reproducible Dependencies (`pip-tools`):**
     *   Using `requirements.in` to define direct dependencies and `pip-compile` to generate a locked `requirements.txt` ensures reproducible backend environments.

 11. **Testability:**
-    *   Initial tests using `pytest` and `TestClient` have been added for basic API validation (mocking services) and `FileService` operations (using temporary directories).
+    *   Tests using `pytest` and `TestClient` exist for API validation (mocking services) and `FileService` operations (using temporary directories).
+Frontend tests use `vitest` and `@testing-library/react`.
 Mocking is used to isolate units.

 **Principles We Should Keep in Mind Going Forward:**